Ar-Kareem/SAT_puzzle_solver/src/puzzle_solver/puzzles/unruly/README.md

 # Unruly (Puzzle Type #15)

-This is a dedicated solver for Unruly
+This is a dedicated solver for Unruly.
+Also known as "3-In-A-Row".

 Below are the details of how to utilize the solver.
 In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.